Shirajuki/advent-of-code/README.md

 My solutions to the Advent of Code 2022, golf style, written in some different programming languages.

-Solutions for python version are writtien in version 3.8 because I am too lazy to update c:
+The python solutions are written in version 3.8 because I am too lazy to update it c:

 ## 2022